 To keep clients current on changes and trends in health care law, we host quarterly lunch discussions with medical and dental practice managers across the state.

-The attorneys in the Health Care Practice Group belong to several organizations relating to health care law such as the American Health Lawyers Association, the Health Law Sections of the American and North Carolina Bar Associations, the Medical Group Management Association, the North Carolina Association of Certified Public Accountants, and the North Carolina Society of Health Care Attorneys.
+The attorneys in the Health Care Practice Group belong to several organizations relating to health care law such as the American Health Lawyers Association, the Health Law Sections of the American and North Carolina Bar Associations, the Medical Group Management Association, and the North Carolina Society of Health Care Attorneys.

 We are your established legal network with offices in Asheville, Greenville, New Bern, Raleigh, and Wilmington, NC.